Diethood » Recipes » Holidays » 4th of July » Bacon, Eggs, and Asparagus Salad

 Serving Suggestions

-What I love most about this salad is that it can be a whole meal in itself.
+What I love most about this asparagus salad is that it can be a whole meal in itself.
 You have protein, healthy fat, and loads of veggies.
 With egg, bacon, and asparagus, it’s even more filling than you might imagine.
 If you need something easy, healthy and dang delicious, this is your go to meal.

 BUT, you can also serve it with grilled chicken or pork.